tropy/tropy/README.md

     $ npm install
     $ node scripts/rebuild.js --force

-On Linux, use the `--global-libvips` flag when rebuiliding to link against the system's libvips.
+On Linux, use the `--global-libvips` flag when rebuilding to link against the system's libvips.

 To test that everything works, run: